AltropInc/alt/doc/script/OutputFormatting.md

 * 1 – Locale-aware thousand separator.
 This takes effect only for decimal format.
 See [Locale](Locale.md) for more information.
 * 2 – Using comma as a thousand separator for decimal format, and use a space as a separator for other base formats.

-The 'iwidth' value, when present, gives minmum characters (excluding the sign and base characters) for the output.
+The `iwidth` value, when present, gives minmum characters (excluding the sign and base characters) for the output.
 If the number of digits is smaller than the required width, leading zeros will be padded if the `ipadding` value is 0, or leading spaces will be padded if the `ipadding` value is 1.
+If the value needs more characters than the specified width, it will be displayed in full, not truncated to the width.

-The 'showbase' value determines if the base will be shown in the output for non-decimal format.
-It this value is 1, the number output will be prefixed by `0X' or `0x` for hecadecimal format, `0B' or `0b` for binary format, and `0` for none-zero numbers in octal format.
+The `showbase` value determines if the base will be shown in the output for non-decimal format.
+It this value is 1, the number output will be prefixed by `0X` or `0x` for hecadecimal format, `0B` or `0b` for binary format, and `0` for none-zero numbers in octal format.
 The case used in the prefix is determined by the value of `uppercase`

 The following shorthands are provided for integer formats:
 | shorthand  | equivalents                                                        |